-49. On March 19, 2020, as a result of the Civil Authority Orders referenced herein, Plaintiff was forced to completely close its doors to on-premises drink consumption at its bar as well as to cancel private dining events.

-50. Because people-staff, customers, community members, and others frequent all areas of Plaintiff's property, there is an ever-present risk that COVID-19 is present at Covered Property and would continue to be present if the business remained open to the public.
+- 47. On March 28, 2020, as a result of the Civil Authority Orders referenced herein, Plaintiff was forced close its doors to its retail store. - 48.
+Because people-staff, customers, community members, and others-frequent all areas of Plaintiff's property, there is an ever-present risk that COVID-19 is present at Covered Property and would continue to be present if the business remained open to the public. - 49.
+Notably, an employee of Plaintiff was exposed to COVID-19 by a family member. - 50.
+Also, an employee of a grocery store located in the same shopping center as the Covered Property tested positive for COVID-19.

-51. Because the business is conducted in an enclosed building, the Covered Property is more susceptible to being or becoming exposed to COVID-19, as respiratory droplets are more likely to be retained on the Covered Property and fomites within, and remain viable for far longer as compared to other facilities with open-air ventilation.

-52. Plaintiff's business is also highly susceptible to rapid person-toproperty transmission of the virus, and vice-versa, because the activities of the customers and the employees require them to interact in close proximity to the property and to one another.

-53. The virus is physically impacting the Covered Property.
-Any effort by the Defendant to deny the reality that the virus causes physical loss and damage would constitute a false and potentially fraudulent misrepresentation that could endanger the Plaintiff and the public.

-54. As a result of the COVID-19 pandemic and the Civil Authority Orders, Plaintiff lost Business Income and incurred Extra Expense.
-The covered losses incurred by Plaintiff and owed under the Policy are increasing daily.

-55. On or about March 29, 2020, Plaintiff submitted a claim for loss with claim number 3539047 to Defendant under its Policy due to the COVID-19 pandemic and the Civil Authority Orders.
+- 51. Because the business is conducted in an enclosed building, the Covered Property is more susceptible to being or becoming exposed to COVID-19, as respiratory droplets are more likely to be retained on the Covered Property and fomites within, and remain viable for far longer as compared to other facilities with open-air ventilation. - 52.
+Plaintiff's business is also highly susceptible to rapid person-to-property transmission of the virus, and vice-versa, because the activities of the customers and the employees require them to interact in close proximity to the property and to one another. - 53.
+The virus is physically impacting the Covered Property.
+Any effort by the Defendant to deny the reality that the virus causes physical loss and damage would constitute a false and potentially fraudulent misrepresentation that could endanger the Plaintiff and the public. - 54.
+As a result of the COVID-19 pandemic and the Civil Authority Orders, Plaintiff and the other Class members lost Business Income and incurred Extra Expense.
+The covered losses incurred by Plaintiff and owed under the Policy are increasing daily. - 55.
+On March 27, 2020, Plaintiff submitted a claim for loss with claim number 3539275 to Defendant under its Policy due to the COVID-19 pandemic and the Civil Authority Orders.

-56. On April 21, 2020, Defendant sent Plaintiff a reservation of rights (attached hereto as Exhibit 8) stating that for a loss to be covered under the Policy, there must be a "physical effect on covered property, such as a deformation, permanent change in physical appearance or other manifestation of a physical effect."
-However, the Policy makes no mention of a "physical effect" requirement to establish a covered loss under the Policy.

-57. A declaratory judgment determining that the coverage provided under the Policy will prevent the Plaintiff from being left without vital coverage acquired to ensure the survival of the business due to the shutdown caused by the civil authorities' response is necessary.
-As a result of the COVID-19 pandemic and the

-Civil Authority Orders, Plaintiff has incurred, and continues to incur, among other things, a substantial loss of business income and additional expenses covered under the Policy.
+- 56. On April 20, 2020, Defendant sent Plaintiff a reservation of rights (attached hereto as Exhibit 6) stating that for a loss to be covered under the Policy, there must be a "physical effect on covered property, such as a deformation, permanent change in physical appearance or other manifestation of a physical effect."
+However, the Policy makes no mention of a "physical effect" requirement to establish a covered loss under the Policy. - 57.
+On May 8, 2020, Plaintiff responded to Defendant's requests for information and documents in its April 20th reservation of rights letter. - 58.
+On May 13, 2020, Defendant denied Plaintiff's claim number 3539275 under the Policy stating that the presence of COVID-19 does not constitute direct physical loss (attached hereto as Exhibit 7).
+Further, Defendant stated that the prerequisites for civil authority coverage were not met because there was no evidence that the Civil Authority Orders were due to direct physical loss to other locations or to dangerous physical locations and because the Civil Authority Orders did not restrict access to the Plaintiff's premises. - 59.
+A declaratory judgment determining that the coverage provided under the Policy will prevent the Plaintiff from being left without vital coverage acquired to ensure the survival of the business due to the shutdown caused by the civil authorities' response is necessary.
+As a result of the COVID-19 pandemic and the Civil Authority Orders, Plaintiff has incurred, and continues to incur, among other things, a substantial loss of business income and additional expenses covered under the Policy.